argus-authz/argus-documentation/source/pep/pepc_java_api.rst

 ---

 There is also a Java-based GUI available for sending requests to a PEPd.
-Just click on the following image which will download the application to your desktop and start it.
+Just download the application to your desktop and start it.
 Once you've downloaded it you can restart it by double-clicking the Argus-PEP-Client.jnlp file.

+:download:`Java-based GUI <../resources/Argus-Pep-Client.jnlp>`

 .. figure:: /images/Pep-Client-Gui-Screenshot.png
    :align: center